-We’ll get more information about this new form once Chapter 76 drops so stay tuned!
+We’ll update this article once we get more information about this new form so stay tuned!

 Vegeta is the talk of the town at the moment.
 Everyone is keen to know how this new form will play out and whether the Prince will one day become a God of Destruction.

 I was ecstatic when Beerus tossed the earring to Vegeta.
 It’s a symbol of those who can use destruction, so whoever wears it isn’t necessarily a G.O.D.
 I believe Beerus did this to encourage Vegeta.
 He takes pride in his student.
 This little competition between Beerus and Whis is hilarious.
 They, like their students, have something in common that makes them rivals: who is a better teacher and which technique is superior?
 Vegeta is certain that he will not disappoint Beerus, and Goku is certain that he will not disappoint Whis.